olliNiinivaara/Pikari/doc/pikari_man.md

 *\[cwd/\]pikari.toml*

 The configuration file.
-The available three options are described in it.
+The available options are described in it.

 note: Assuming sqlite default page size of 4096 bytes, the default value of 10000 for maxpagecount sets the maximum database size limit to around 40 megabytes.